 You’ll be able to cash in your perks once they reach a certain threshold, which varies depending on the kind of program.
 Most companies offer a wide variety of ways to get your rewards, whether it’s a gift card, direct deposit, or account credit.
 Still, you will have to log into your account and actually redeem those rewards.
 Don’t let them go to waste—you’ve earned them!

 In addition, you can use your line of credit as an alternative source of cash flow, even as you continue racking up rewards on business purchases.
-Following these five steps will help you maximize your spending and keep your business finances in tip-top shape.
+Following these five steps can help you maximize your spending and keep your business finances in order.